 Measure the effects on workforce diversity as you make critical business decisions

-As operations resume, companies must continuously track the ways these crises are affecting their staff and measure the impact that critical business decisions are having on the overall diversity of their workforce.
-Your clients, customers, and investors will want to know this information, as well as prospective employees.
+Companies must continuously track the ways these crises are affecting their staff and measure the impact that critical business decisions are having on the overall diversity of their workforce.
+Your clients, customers, and investors will want to know this information, as will prospective employees.

-In the immediate term, make sure to track the impact of staffing decisions on your workforce diversity, inclusion, and equity metrics so you can assess how your choices impact your company’s make-up.
-Collecting data in the near term will help you determine if you are falling behind on your workforce diversity goals or staying on track – and enable you to devise a plan to meet or exceed them over the long-term.
+In the immediate term, make sure to track the impact of staffing decisions on your workforce diversity, equity, and inclusion metrics so you can assess how your choices impact your company’s makeup.
+Collecting data in the near term will help you determine if you are falling behind on your workforce diversity goals or staying on track — and enable you to devise a plan to meet or exceed them over the long term.

 The metrics each company keeps tabs on will differ, but you should be sure to measure: